dolcikey/PostSelectML/README.md

 	- You are Here
 	- General Overview of the Repository

-- 01_PostSelectML_EDA.ipynb
+- 01_Data_Process_EDA.ipynb
 	- Data Preparation and EDA Notebook, includes visualizations of the break down of the data

-- 02_PostSelectML_Modeling.ipynb
+- 02_Modeling_AWS_Sagemaker.ipynb
 	- Model coding notebook, function for running the modeling scripts in AWS SageMaker

-- 0e_PostSelectML_Modeling_Local.ipynb
+- 03_Modeling_Local.ipynb
-	- Model coding notebook, function for running the best modeling script locally
+	- Model coding notebook, function for running the best models

+- 04_Modeling_Local_Further_Augmented.ipynb
+	- Further augmenting the data to see if models improve and reduce overfitting

 - SCRIPTS
-	- model coding scripts
+	- model coding scripts and models

 - VISUALS
 	- PNG files of all visuals in the EDA and Modeling Notebooks